yzchen/MAGiQ-CombBLAS/report/Report2.md

 External test data is in `../fuad/data`

+### Generate matrix market by yourself

+I wrote a script to generate a matrix file, it locates in `TESTDATA` folder, and you should first go to that folder

+`cd TESTDATA`

+Then run the command :

+`julia create_mm.jl m n nnz`

+you should specify `m`, `n` and `nnz`, and you will get a txt file named as `gen_m_n_nnz.txt`.

+We can generate any dimensions for test, it is convenient.

 ### Task 0 : reduce add

 Basically call the internal `Reduce` function is fine, some problems and issues should be considered :